Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Post-Minkowskian potential: The Lippmann-Schwinger equation and the Infrared subtraction

-where, $G(\boldsymbol{k},\boldsymbol{\ell})$ is the Green function and the choice is somewhat arbitrary.
-However consistency condition on scattering amplitude such as unitarity and demanding the potential should be real one can show (using the optical theorem) that,
+where $G(\boldsymbol{k},\boldsymbol{\ell})$ is the Green function, and the choice is somewhat arbitrary.
+However, consistency conditions on scattering amplitude, such as unitarity and demanding that the potential should be a real one, can show (using the optical theorem) that,